StrafeStopper/Stradex/dev/INSTALL.md

     * Windows
       * run `compile.bat` to compile
-      * make will work in the future
+      * 'make' will work in the future

 3. Running the engine:
     * Linux:
-      * run `./light`
+      * run `./Stradex` in a linux terminal

     * Windows:
-      * run `wine light.exe` in linux
+      * run `wine Stradex.exe` in a linux terminal
-      * double click on `stradex.exe` in windows
+      * double click on `Stradex.exe` icon in windows

-The Linux executable runs in Linux only, using an emulator on Windows has not been tested.
+The Linux executable runs in Linux only, using an emulator on Windows has not been tested thoroughly.

-The Windows executable runs natively in Windows with the most up-to-date DLL's.
+The Windows executable runs natively in Windows with the latest DLL files included in the directory.